Chuck-will's-widow: Description

 The chuck-will's-widow has a short bill and a long tail typical of the nightjars.
 It has mottled brownish underparts, a buff throat, reddish-brown feathers lined with black, and brown and white patterning on head and chest.
 Males have patches of white on their outer tail feathers.
 It is the largest nightjar in North America.
 In length, it ranges from 28 to 33 cm.
 The wingspan can range from 58 to 66 cm.
 The body mass of the species is from 66 to 188 g.
 Among standard measurements, the wing chord is 20.1 to 22.5 cm, the tail is 13 to 15.1 cm, the bill is 1.1 to 1.4 cm and the tarsus is 1.5 to 1.9 cm.

 The repetitive song is often heard at night.
 It consists of a series of calls with a vibrating middle note between two shorter notes, not much shifting in pitch.
 It is slower, lower-pitched and less piercing than the song of the whip-poor-will.
-The chuck-will's-widow's other calls can include a dog-like barking sound, a low pitched call with two alternating syllables, and a riveting "grunt-cluck" or "curr" sound where the chuck-will's-widow repeatedly makes a grunting sound with a simultaneous clicking noise at the same time.
-The clicking can be heard from long distances, and the "grunt-cluck" is sung by other nightjar species as well.